 A New Direction led a piece of consultation with Virtual Schools across England about the potential to use Artsmark Award to better embed high-quality cultural education within their work, with the aim of supporting more children and young people to have more and better cultural education opportunities.

 Our recommendations for how Artsmark can be embedded into a Virtual School setting and our literature review of the Impact of Arts and Cultural Education on Children Looked After can be downloaded here:

 - Artsmark & Virtual Schools: Opportunities and challenges

 - An investigation into the Impact of Arts and Cultural Education on Children Looked After

 All children in care within a local authority that are attending an education setting come under the responsibility of a Virtual School.
 These children and young people will be attending a number of schools across a borough, and have additional support through the Virtual School to ensure their attainment matches or exceeds the national averages.
 This is because children looked-after often have low expectations for themselves and so do the professionals that support them.

 Virtual School's are in place to set targets for these pupils and provide support for them.
 They also work with children looked-after in mainstream schools, looking for ways of tackling the barriers that many children looked-after experience.

-Why is A New Direction doing this?
+Why did A New Direction do this work?